 The Warrens’ evaluation was that the spirit in the doll was looking to possess a human host.
-So they took it, sprinkled holy water on it, and locked it in the box.
+So they took it from the women to keep them safe.

 The Warrens Investigate The Perron Family Case

-It didn’t take Ed and Lorraine Warren to land their next high-profile case.
+After Annabelle, it didn’t take Ed and Lorraine Warren long to land more high-profile cases.
 While the Perron Family served as the inspiration behind the the film The Conjuring, the Warrens saw it as a very real and terrifying situation.

-In January 1971, the Perron Family – Carolyn and Roger, and their five daughters – moved to a large Farmhouse in Harrisville, R.I.
+In January 1971, the Perron Family — Carolyn and Roger, and their five daughters — moved to a large Farmhouse in Harrisville, R.I.
 The family noticed strange occurrences happening right away that only got worse over time.
-Starting with a missing broom, it escalated into full-fledged angry spirits.
+It started with a missing broom, but it escalated into full-fledged angry spirits.

 Ed And Lorraine Warren And The Amityville Horror Case

 In November 1974, 23-year-old Ronald “Butch” DeFeo Jr., the eldest child of the DeFeo family, murdered his entire family in their beds with a .35 caliber rifle.
-The grisly case became infamous and the Amityville murders became the catalyst for the claim that spirits haunted the Amityville house.
+The infamous case became the catalyst for the claim that spirits haunted the Amityville house.

-One night, their final night there, they heard banging “as loud as a marching band emanated throughout the house.”
+One night, their final night there, they say banging “as loud as a marching band emanated throughout the house.”
 After 28 days, they couldn’t take it anymore and fled the home.